Nature's Bounty - Warden Tank/DPS Hybrid PVE Build

 This is the new PVE tank build for the Warden class.
-He is build everything a tank should be able to do…It can taunt, hold agro, survive, control the enemy in mass numbers, heal, stun, immobilize, buff the group if needed with warhorns and protect them with shields and protection buffs (including a group resistance buff)..
-BUT with a MASSIVE twist!
+He is built to do everything a tank should be able to do…It can taunt, hold agro, survive, control the enemy in mass numbers, heal, stun, immobilize, buff the group if needed with Warhorns, and protect them with shields and protection buffs (including a group resistance buff)… BUT with a MASSIVE twist!

-Our healing passives/buffs grant minor toughness to whoever is healed by you (10% max HP, same buff as warhorn) and also our ground based ice attacks are amazing for pinning adds/mobs on the spot to control them while you get all the agro.
+Our healing passives/buffs grant minor toughness to whoever is healed by you (10% max HP) and also our ground-based ice attacks are amazing for pinning adds/mobs on the spot to control them while you get all the agro.

-Every tick of damage adds a stack…when you reach 20m, the target explodes in damage hitting surrounding targets.
+Every tick of damage adds a stack…when you reach 20, the target explodes in damage hitting surrounding targets.
 And this can happen PER enemy!
-Thats right, you are creating AOE BOMBS! (demonstrated towards the end of the video)..
-All you have to do, is stack the adds…who who better to do that than the TANK?
+That’s right, you are creating AOE BOMBS! (demonstrated towards the end of the video)… All you have to do, is stack the adds…who better to do that than the TANK?

 Some valuable points for the build:-

-Heavy attack to keep your stamina up with sword n board
+Heavy attack to keep your magicka up AND a nice damage shield!

 Block the big stuff and time your heavies between mechanics if need be.